TMJ Therapy – Port Charlotte, FL

 How are TMJ Disorders Diagnosed?

 Since TMJ disorder shares symptoms with a lot of other conditions, it can be tricky to diagnose.
 Some people visit multiple specialists before the actual cause of the problem is found.
-When you notice symptoms that could point to a TMJ disorder, we recommend that you start by calling our office for an appointment.
+When you notice symptoms that could point to a TMJ disorder, we recommend that you start by calling our dental office for an appointment.
 Describe all your symptoms, not just the ones that specifically include your mouth and jaw; this is important for helping us figure out whether a TMJ disorder is really to blame.
 When we examine you, we’ll physically inspect the jawbone and bite to see how the jaws come together.

 What are the TMJ Treatment Options?